Classic Tomato Jelly

 - Remove from heat and add pectin.
 Bring to a boil for one minute.
 Bring the temperature up to 220 degrees (candy stage).

-- Quickly ladel into prepared jars leaving 1/8 inches of headspace.
+- Quickly ladle into prepared jars, leaving 1/8 inch of headspace.
 Wipe jar rims and threads with damp cloth.
 Cover with two-piece lids.
 Screw on tightly.

 - Process in a hot water bath for 5 minutes.